lmalms/sequence-learners/ashrae/README.md

 ## Overview

-This directory contains the code and notebooks for the ASHRAE III project.
+This directory contains the code and notebooks for the [ASHRAE III energy prediction competition](https://www.kaggle.com/competitions/ashrae-energy-prediction/overview).
 All code was run in Jupyter notebooks on Kaggle.
 The most important notebooks are:

 - [`ashrae-eda.ipynb`](./ashrae-eda.ipynb): Exploratory data analysis.
 - [`ashrae-feature-engineering.ipynb`](./ashrae-feature-engineering.ipynb): Prepares the dataset for model training.
 Writes datasets to disk.